What does Old World and New World wines mean?

 New World wines tend to be more fruit-forward and expressive, with riper and more intense flavors compared to Old World wines.
 This can be attributed to warmer climates, winemaking techniques, and the use of innovative practices such as irrigation and canopy management.

-As a brewer, I can draw parallels between the evolution of craft and New World wines.
-Just as has pushed the boundaries of traditional beer styles with experimental ingredients and techniques, New World winemakers have embraced a more adventurous and experimental approach.
+As a brewer, I can draw parallels between the evolution of and New World wines.
+Just as craft has pushed the boundaries of traditional beer styles with experimental ingredients and techniques, New World winemakers have embraced a more adventurous and experimental approach.
 They are not bound by strict regulations or traditional winemaking practices, allowing them to explore new grape varieties, blending techniques, and aging methods.

 New World wines often showcase bold and vibrant flavors, with a focus on ripe fruit characteristics, higher content, and a more approachable and generous style.
 These wines are often seen as more accessible and appealing to a broader range of consumers, especially those who prefer a fruit-forward and less nuanced experience.